aws-samples/sample-Serverless-Cost-Effective-Data-Archiving-Restoration/README.md

 # Problem Statement.
-A large enterprise generates massive volumes of data files in Amazon S3 from multiple sources.
-These files undergo a monthly quality validation process, resulting in a summary report for management review.
-Following approval, the files need to be archived to optimize storage costs.
-Currently, an S3 lifecycle rule automatically transitions these files to S3 Deep Archive on a fixed date each month.
-However, this automated approach leads to increased transition costs due to the bulk movement of data.
+A reputed financial company generates billions of files in an S3 bucket from various sources.
+As part of a monthly workflow, a quality check system validates these files and generates a summary report for executives.
+After manual approval, all files are archived into S3 Deep Archive to reduce storage costs.
+Currently, an S3 lifecycle event is configured to move the files into Deep Archive on a set date (the 10th of each month).
+However, this approach incurs high archival costs due to S3 transition charges.

 # Discovery Phase.
-  Key findings from the assessment:
-1. Historical data shows minimal file access patterns after the initial processing
-2. Users accept a 24-hour retrieval time for archived files when needed
-3. A scheduled backup process (cron job) exists as a failsafe mechanism to ensure archival, in case the primary Quality Check System doesn't initiate the process
+  1. During discovery phase , it has been identified that files are rarly accessed by user and users are ready to wait for 24hr to restore files from archival.
+  2. Archival process auto triggered by cronjob (10th of every month 3:00 AM) , in case archival process does not triggered by QualityCheck System

 # Business Requirement.
    1. Build completely a Serverless Solution.